Have you ever wondered why meditation makes you happy?

 - Take a mindful shower

-These mindfulness meditation techniques make you happy because they give you a chance to just enjoy the moment.
+These mindfulness meditation techniques make you happy because they give you a chance to just enjoy the moment without the wandering mind.

 Mindful Moments Create Positive Feelings